AlieuBSagnia/entry_katas_python/README.md

 python3 -m pytest
 Work through each test 1 by 1 until you have them all passing.
 Initially, you'll have a lot of failing tests and a lot of output on the console.
 To focus on a single test, you can run specific tests such as:

-pytest tests/test_exercise001.py
-The tasks
-You can see the first task in exercise001.py